 Room Quality: There are several room types at the Planet Hollywood: Hollywood Hip, resort, resort vista, and then several suites.
 Only the non-suites are ones that us lowlifes can afford.
 The Hollywood Hip rooms are slightly larger than average at 450 s.f., and a huge amount of that space is in the bathroom.
 Each has "real" movie memorabilia in them.
 If you're lucky, you can get the coveted "Manos: The Hands of Fate" room.
 The bedroom is actually pretty average.
 The carpet is light and subdued, the furniture is very good and each room has a king or two queen beds, a nice little stuffed chair and a writing desk.
 You can connect to the Internet at high speed for an ungodly fee.
 Just think, you can sit in your hotel room and read what we have to say about it!
 Walls are reportedly thin so you can hear the better times other guests are having.
 Bathrooms have marble counter tops, separate soaking tubs and showers and a private little water closet so you can take care of business as noisily as you please.
 There are flat-screen TVs, ironing boards and safes.
 The rooms also have two phones (one of which is cordless).
-Hollywood Hip rooms have disappointingly small windows, but Resort Vistas are better.
+Hollywood Hip rooms have small windows, but Resort Vistas are better.
 They and the plain Resort rooms are also another 100+ square feet larger with loveseats and bigger bathrooms.
+If you want something larger, maybe for entertaining, you can also check out the Planet Hollywood Towers, a part-time-share, part-hotel facility.

-Service Quality: Well, the lobby is too small and fills quickly at check-in time.
-You should expect some potentially long waits.
-Parking is painfully far away unless you valet, which we're too cheap to do.
+Service Quality: You should expect some potentially long waits at check-in.
+Parking is fairly far away unless you valet, which we're too cheap to do.

-What You Get Bottles of in the Bathroom: We expect better, but we have to settle for body lotion, bath gel, final rinse and shampoo.
+What You Get Bottles of in the Bathroom: Body lotion, bath gel, final rinse and shampoo.
 The sizes are larger than average, which is nice.
 Where is the grand prize, the motherlode, the sewing kit?

 Clientele: Lots of young urbanites with cash to blow.
 You'll see lots of silk shirts on the fellows and expensive looking mini-skirts on the ladies.

 How's the Pool?
-Really average.
-There are two plain pools on a deck off the first hotel floor, which is above the casino and shopping complex.
+There are two pools on a deck off the first hotel floor, which is above the casino and shopping complex.
 The pool is open for limited hours, so don't bother getting up early to beat the crowd.

-Table Games: They have two casinos, and we'll talk about the lame one for us common folk first.
-There are loads of tables with all your favorites.
-Look for 3x4x5x odds at the craps tables, blackjack six- and eight-deck shoes and super-lousy single deck, Let It Ride, Caribbean Stud and roulette.
-Warning: the single-deck blackjack has very unfavorable rules!
-The High Limit area upstairs is a chi-chi area that's all quiet and formal.
-They have blackjack, roulette, Pai Gow and baccarat.
+Table Games: There are loads of tables with all your favorites.
+Look for 3x4x5x odds at the craps tables, blackjack six- and eight-deck shoes, Let It Ride and roulette.
+The High Limit area is off the main floor and not at all crowded.
 The main area has a "Pleasure Pit" where go-go dancers shake their money-takers right by the tables.

 Bet Minimums: $10 in the common casino at almost all games (occasionally $5), and more in the high roller salon upstairs.
 Too rich for our blood.
 We'll be the guys swilling the free booze then heading down to the El Cortez for a cheap craps game later.

 Machines: Amid the very slot signage and confusing layout are plenty of machines.
 They go anywhere from a penny for us cheapskates all the way up to $1000 a spin in the High Limit area.
-They have a huge selection of the newest and loudest video slot machines, but the video poker selection is poor and so are the VP pay tables.
+They have a huge selection of the newest and loudest video slot machines.

 Cocktails?
 The cocktail waitresses used to dress like genies with bare midriffs and gauzy veil pants, but they don't anymore and they will not let you put them in a bottle.
 Trust us on this one.
 The service is good.

-Cabo Wabo: Sammy Hagar's Mexican restaurant-slash-drinking parlor-slash-nightclub has fair food (although Rubio's fish tacos are better), very loud music and antics that would seem outrageous any place but Las Vegas.
+Cabo Wabo: Sammy Hagar's Mexican restaurant-slash-drinking parlor-slash-nightclub has good food, very loud music and antics that would seem outrageous any place but Las Vegas.
 Although it wants to be young, Cabo is really for folks in their thirties and forties more than anyone else.
 After all, who else even remembers who Sammy is?
+And why would they?
+This isn't directly in Planet Hollywood, but nearby in the mall.

 Earl of Sandwich: You don't have to wear a powedered wig to get a sandwich here.
-There is a lot of hooha about artisan bread and premium meats, and to be fair, the sandwiches are pretty good and reasonably priced.
+There is a lot of hooha about artisan bread and premium meats, and to be fair, the sandwiches are good and well-priced.
 But with us you could call stuff from the backshelf of the bakery thrift "artisan" and we'd believe you.
 Heck, "crusty" and "stale" are pretty close cousins.

 Koi: Don't worry, you don't have to eat those pretty carp of the title.
 Instead, you can enjoy Japanese cuisine like kobe steak, seared salmon and sesame encrusted lobster tail (yum).
 The restaurant is only open at night.
 Also, when you enter you'll think it's a lounge.
 Keep walking; you'll find the eating part.